 Why We Love It: Beets are one of my favorite foods during the winter season.
 While they’re not for everyone, I find them to be sweet and earthy.
 I love that this recipe plays up their flavor with cloves, cinnamon, and a little punch from the red wine vinegar.
 If you’re looking for a side to serve at your NYE dinner, make it this.

 Hero Ingredient: The fennel’s anise flavor cuts the sweeter beets for a winning flavor combination.

 Savory Gluten-Free Galette With Tomatoes and Greens from Holistic Foodie

 Why We Love It: If your New Year’s Eve gathering is more of a sit-down celebration than a finger food fête, this galette is the main to make.
 Galettes are always my go-to when I’m wanting to impress without worrying whether or not my dish will actually turn out.
 Intentionally rustic, galettes are inherently and beautifully imperfect.
-It’s basically a close cousin of pizza and one that feels special enough to welcome the new year with.
+It’s a close cousin of pizza and one that feels special enough to welcome the new year with.

 Hero Ingredient: The vegan, nut-based ricotta gets its distinctly cheesy flavor from everyone’s favorite plant-based source of protein, nutritional yeast.

 Gluten-Free Pumpkin Feta Penne Pasta from The Roasted Root